ggozad/behaving/README.rst

 Setting up a test environment
 -----------------------------

+Start by installing *behaving* by using either ``pip`` or ``easy_install``.
+This will also install dependencies and create the ``behave`` script with which you invoke your tests.
+If you prefer using buildout, clone the package itself from its repository, it contains already a buildout configuration.

 Typically you will be having a folder containing all your features and steps.
 For example a directory structure like the following:

 ::